 Distance: 12 km

-Here’s a suggestion: take the ferry across to build up the suspense and then fly back when you can identify all the places you have been from the air.
-And you won’t have to worry about the 15kg baggage limit.
+Here’s a suggestion: take the ferry across to build up the suspense, it’s a fun ride, and then fly back when you can identify where you have been from the air.
+And you then won’t have to worry about the 15 kg baggage limit.

-Flying: Three flights a day, at slightly varying times depending on the season, 365 days a year, from Invercargill airport to the strip on Stewart Island.
+Flying: Three flights a day, at slightly varying times depending on the season, 365 days a year, from Invercargill airport to the strip on Stewart Island/Rakiura.
 The flight takes 20 minutes and can give a good overview of the island.
 There’s a minibus to take passengers to/from the Oban Post Office which is included in the fare.
-Fares adult return $198, with a variety of others depending on passenger’s age.
-Baggage limit: 15kg, now that’s a problem when you are heading to the island because you really need to travel with all your kilos of food.
+Fares: adult return $220, one way $130, with a variety of others depending on passenger’s age.
+Baggage limit: 15 kg, now that’s a problem when you are heading to the island because you really need to travel with all your kilos of food.
 Phone Stewart Island Flights on 03 218 9129.

 Invercargill, population 53,000, has the usual major supermarkets, Countdown, New World, Pak’nsave for getting the main supplies.
 Shellite or Fuelite for your stove can be obtained at outdoor and hardware stores if you haven’t been allowed to fly with it.